davenomiddlenamecurtis/exomeLinkage/README.md

 ```
 If a subject is not in the vcf file it will be given unknown genotypes.
 Subjects in the vcf file not in the pedigree file will be ignored.

+The vcf files should be numbered with 1 2 3 ...
+22 but mega2 uses 01 02 03 ...
+22. We haven't tried with X yet.

 I set the maximum number of alleles to 256 or more.
 The option to set from 3-255 did not work.

 I used  Mega2 command line flag --force_numeric_alleles) so long alleles do not break merlin.